 Well, what else can you use?

 You’ve really got two main choices; store bought or home made.
-If you choose the store bought route, make sure the product you use is OMRI certified, and that you follow directions properly.
+If you choose the store bought route, make sure the product you use is OMRI certified, or FIFRA 25 (b) exempt and that you follow directions properly.
 There are many different products and manufacturers to choose from and you are bound to find what you need especially if you order online.
 If you like awesome things that shoot fire out them, this torch kit is useful for weeds and de-icing.

 Because I am Exceedingly Cheap, I almost never buy something I can make for pennies with things I likely already have at home.